 The BBC has its own typeface ‘BBC Reith’ which must be used on everything that we do.
-You can read more about BBC Reith see Introducing Reith – the new face of the BBC.
+For more about BBC Reith see Introducing Reith – the new face of the BBC.

 The BBC Reith font family consists of a serif, sans serif and condensed sans serif and there are currently four weights available*: